 Conference Papers: two-step process - an abstract of the paper (400 words or less) is due for review by March 19.
 (Please select the "Submission Process" tab for more details and examples).
 The abstract must be approved prior to submitting the paper.

 Conference papers are shorter than technical papers, undergo a less stringent review and can be prepared closer to the conferences.
 Unlike technical papers, abstracts of conference papers are submitted first for review.
 Upon acceptance of the abstract, papers are due July 9, 2012 and undergo a single-blind review and must be approved by two reviewers.
 Due to this shorter time frame for review as well as a single review cycle, Conference Papers being submitted should be considered "Final" by the author.
 "Final" means that it could be published on the internet the next day – which puts responsibility by the author to have quality checks prior to submitting.
-Upon approval, papers are scheduled for oral presentation and are published in ASHRAE Transactions.
 Conference papers can be a maximum of eight single-spaced pages in length.
 Papers are submitted in 'final' form using the template.

 Guidelines for Authors of Approved Conference Paper Abstracts